-R 1
+R l I

 Minimum initial investment

 Currency EUR EUR

 Amount None 100,000

-One-off charges s taken before or after you in vest (maximum %)
+One-off charges take en before or after you invest (n naximum %)

 Subscription 3.00 3.00

-Subscription 3.00 3.00

-rom the sub-fund over a year

-Charges taken f rom the sub-fund over a year (maximum %)

-Charges taken for Management Operation rom the sub-fund over a year (maximum %) 1.00 0.30
+Charges taken from the sub-fund over a year (maximum %)

+Management 1.65 1.00

+Operation 0.30 0.30

+Performance fee (maximum; charged as a % of outperformance)

+Performance None None

-See "Notes on Sub-Fund Costs" immediately following the last subfund description for a fuller explanation of these fees, including the performance fee.
+See "Notes on Sub-Fund Costs" immediately following the last sub- fund description for a fuller explanation of these fees, including the performance fee.
 For a current and complete listing of available share classes, go to la-francaise.com.